molily/testing-angular/end-to-end-testing.md

 });
 ```

-`cy.wait('@flickrSearchRequest')` tells Cypress to wait for an XMLHttpRequest that matches the specified criteria. `@flickrSearchRequest` refers to the route we have defined above.
+`cy.wait('@flickrSearchRequest')` tells Cypress to wait for a request that matches the specified criteria. `@flickrSearchRequest` refers to the alias we have defined above.

 If Cypress does not find a matching request until a timeout, the test fails.
 If Cypress caught the request,
 we know that the Angular application received the photos specified in the `photos` array.